Provide a clear, unobstructed viewing experience

 In order to select the right glass for storefronts, several factors should be considered:

-The use of large glazing in storefronts can also help optimise the viewing experience for customers.
+The use of oversized glazing in storefronts can also help optimise the viewing experience for customers.
 Larger size glass panels require less framing, allowing displayed products, restaurant interiors and hotel lobbies to be showcased to their fullest potential.

 As the light transmission of glass increases, the more UV rays pass through the glass, which could potentially damage any displayed products.